reversemind/zk-web/README.md

  }
 ```

 ## Features
-* Jump to ancesters of a node in navigation bar.
+* Jump to ancestors of a node in navigation bar.
 * List children of a node with link to them.
 * Show stat and data of a node.
 * Remember last 3 zookeepers you visit in cookie.